CMSIS-Packs are an ARM mechanism and loose specification to distribute documentation, flash algorithms, code samples, HALs, etc for an ARM core.

 Since doing all of this by hand would be madness, we provide a utility called target-gen which can be used to extract a family definition.
 Including all metadata and the ELF blob.

-The utility accepts both an unzipped Pack folder as well as the still zipped .pack file.
+The utility accepts both an unzipped Pack folder as well as the still zipped .pack file, and can even download pack files automatically if required.

-The generated file can be loaded as a target by probe-rs.
+The generated file can be loaded as a target by probe-rs or submitted as a PR if you think it belongs in the built-in targets provided by probe-rs.